 Due to the byte-orientated data control, the SSI (when running normally) generates serial bit streams which are submultiples of 8 bits.
-An SSI Output Masking (OMSK) function permits, however, the generation of bit streams of any length.
-The OMSK signal is derived indirectly from the 4-bit prescaler of Timer 2 and masks out a programmable number of unrequired trailing data bits during the shifting out of the final data word in the bit stream.
-The number of non-masked data bits are defined by the value pre-programmed in the prescaler compare register.
-To use output masking, the Modulator Stop Mode bit (MSM) must be set to 0 before programming the final data word into the SSI transmit buffer.
+An SSI output masking (OMSK) function permits, however, the generation of bit streams of any length.
+The OMSK signal is derived indirectly from the 4-bit prescaler of the Timer 2 and masks out a programmable number of unrequired trailing data bits during the shifting out of the final data word in the bit stream.
+The number of non-masked data bits is defined by the value pre-programmed in the prescaler compare register.
+To use output masking, the modulator stop mode bit (MSM) must be set to '0' before programming the final data word into the SSI transmit buffer.
 This in turn, enables shift clocks to the prescaler when this final word is shifted out.
 On reaching the compare value, the prescaler triggers the OMSK signal and all following data bits are blanked.

-5.3.4.10 Internal 2-wire Multi-chip Link
+6.3.4.10 Internal 2-wire Multi-chip Link

-Two additional on-chip pads (MCL\SC and MCL\SD) for the SC and the SD line can be used as chip-to-chip links for multi-chip applications.
-These pads can be activated by setting the MCL-bit in the SISC register.
+Two additional on-chip pads (MCL_SC and MCL_SD) for the SC and the SD line can be used as chip-to-chip link for multi-chip applications.
+These pads can be activated by setting the MCL bit in the SISC register.
+They are also used as interface to the internal data EEPROM

-Figure 5-46.
+Figure 6-46.
 Multi-chip Link

-Figure 5-47.
+Figure 6-47.
 SSI Output Masking Function